krocat/ToonHA/README.md

-# Changes in my fork
-This is an update for the google assistant in HA

 # Toon Home Assistant component

 The toon component platform can be used to control your Toon thermostat.
 It uses the toonapilib library by Costas Tyfoxylos (https://github.com/costastf/toonapilib).
 This component adds a climate device for your Toon thermostat and sensors for power and gas consumption.